 The Giants notched their third championship on a December 1938 afternoon, beating the Packers 23-17 at the Polo Grounds.
 Although this game featured a scoreless fourth quarter, New York took the final lead via Ed Danowski's second TD pass — a 23-yarder to Hank Soar.
 The Packers were favored and had an extra week off, but the Giants blocked two punts to gain an early 16-7 advantage.
 The league's No. 1 defense allowed Green Bay's top-ranked offense to take a 17-16 lead, but a 66-yard drive concluded with Soar dragging a Packer defender past the goal line.

-It the franchise's first year in Washington, it took TCU quarterback Sammy Baugh with the No. 6 overall pick.
+In the franchise's first year in Washington, it took TCU quarterback Sammy Baugh with the No. 6 overall pick.
 That selection paid historic dividends, first doing so in the 1937 finale.
-The rookie entered leading the NFL with 102.5 passing yards per game; in the title game, the Texan threw for 335 yards and three TDs in a 28-21 win at Wrigley.
-The future Hall of Famer stunned the Bears with two fourth quarter TD tosses — the first a deft, back-footed strike to Wayne Millner, who went 78 yards — and forced Chicago out of its six-man front.
+The rookie entered leading the NFL averaging 102.5 passing yards per game.
+On the championship stage, the Texan threw for 335 yards and three TDs in a 28-21 win at Wrigley Field.
+The future Hall of Famer stunned the Bears with two fourth-quarter TD tosses — the first a deft, back-footed strike to Wayne Millner, who went 78 yards — and forced Chicago out of its six-man front.
 The NFL took a key step this day.